junxit/us-congress-bills-116/metadata.md

 - 2019-07-25 — Senate amendment agreed to: Amendment SA 930 agreed to in Senate by Unanimous Consent.
 - 2019-07-25 — Senate amendment proposed (on the floor): Amendment SA 930 proposed by Senator Scott FL for Senator Blunt.(consideration: CR S5114; text: CR S5114)
 - 2019-07-25 — Senate amendment submitted
+- 2019-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-07-30 — Ms. Norton asked unanimous consent to take from the Speaker's Table and agree to the Senate amendment. (consideration: CR H7477-7478)
+- 2019-07-30 — On motion that the House agree to the Senate amendment Agreed to without objection. (text: CR H7477-7478)
+- 2019-07-30 — Resolving differences -- House actions: On motion that the House agree to the Senate amendment Agreed to without objection.(text: CR H7477-7478)
+- 2019-08-01 — Presented to President.
+- 2019-08-01 — Presented to President.
+- 2019-08-06 — Became Public Law No: 116-39.
+- 2019-08-06 — Became Public Law No: 116-39.
+- 2019-08-06 — Signed by President.
+- 2019-08-06 — Signed by President.